Josina Machel: In the liberation struggle

-1969 proves an eventful year for Josina.
-She is appointed head of FRELIMO's Department of Social Affairs where she actively develops child care and educational centers in northern Mozambique and advocates with local populations for the importance of sending girls to school.
+1969 proved an eventful year for Josina.
+She was appointed head of FRELIMO's Department of Social Affairs where she actively develops child care and educational centers in northern Mozambique and advocates with local populations for the importance of sending girls to school.
 When FRELIMO President Eduardo Mondlane is assassinated in Tanzania by Portuguese agents, Josina moves in with his wife, Janet, to provide comfort and company.
 In May she marries Samora Machel at the Educational Center of Tunduru in southern Tanzania, a facility she had helped to develop.
 At the end of November, Josina and Samora's only child, named Samora Junior and called Samito, is born.

-During 1970 Josina begins to suffer from stomach pains and weakness.
-She travels to Moscow for medical attention.
-The apparent diagnosis is liver cancer.
-Rest and a strict diet are recommended, but Josina returns to her duties with FRELIMO.
-At the end of the year, she leaves Samito with a friend and undertakes a two-month trip, largely on foot, through Niassa Province to assess conditions and plan activities for the Department of Social Affairs.
+During 1970 Josina began to suffer from stomach pains and weakness.
+She traveled to Moscow for medical attention.
+The apparent diagnosis was liver cancer.
+Rest and a strict diet were recommended, but Josina returned to her duties with FRELIMO.
+At the end of the year, she left Samito with a friend and undertook a two-month trip, largely on foot, through Niassa Province to assess conditions and plan activities for the Department of Social Affairs.

-In March 1971 Josina traveled again, this time to Cabo Delgado, to evaluate social programs being implemented there.
-During the marches she struggles with chronic fatigue and exhaustion.
-Yet at one point she leads a meeting of more than 1,000 persons.
-Tired and very thin, she decides to return to Dar es Salaam at the beginning of April.
-As she crosses the border into Tanzania, she hands her pistol to a companion and says, “Comrades, I can continue no longer.
-Give this to the military commander of the province so that it may contribute to the salvation of the Mozambican people.”
+In March 1971, Josina traveled again, this time to Cabo Delgado, to evaluate social programs being implemented there.
+During the marches she struggled with chronic fatigue and exhaustion.
+Yet, at one point, she led a meeting of more than 1,000 persons.
+Tired and very thin, she decided to return to Dar es Salaam at the beginning of April.
+As she crossed the border into Tanzania, she handed her pistol to a companion and said: "Comrades, I can continue no longer.
+Give this to the military commander of the province so that it may contribute to the salvation of the Mozambican people."

-In Dar es Salaam, Josina becomes seriously ill on April 5.
-She was taken to Muhimbili Hospital and died on April 7, 1971 at the age of 25 years.
-She was buried in Kinondoni Cemetery where her uncle Mateus Muthemba, who was assassinated by Portuguese agents in 1968, is also interred.
+In Dar es Salaam, Josina became seriously ill on April 5.
+She was taken to Muhimbili Hospital and died on April 7, 1971, at the age of 25.
+She was buried in Kinondoni Cemetery, where her uncle Mateus Muthemba, who was assassinated by Portuguese agents in 1968, is also interred.

-A year later, FRELIMO declared April 7, the day of Josina's death, as National Women’s Day in Mozambique.
-In March 1973 FRELIMO established the National Organization of Mozambican Women as the movement's social and political arm for women.
-Inspired in part by the ideals of women's emancipation that Machel promoted, the organization continued to work for this goal following Mozambican independence in 1975.
-A number of Josina's sisters in arms went on to play important leadership roles in this organization and in government.
+A year later, FRELIMO declared April 7, the day of Josina's death, as National Women's Day in Mozambique.
+In March 1973, FRELIMO established the National Organization of Mozambican Women as the movement's social and political arm for women.
+Inspired in part by the ideals of women's emancipation that Machel had promoted, the organization continued to work for this goal following Mozambican independence in 1975.
+A number of Josina's sisters-in-arms went on to play important leadership roles in this organization and in government.
 The principal secondary school in the capital city is named after her.